nodejs/node/doc/api/crypto.md

 cryptographically random.
 They do not have to be secret: IVs are typically just added to ciphertext messages unencrypted.
 It may sound contradictory that something has to be unpredictable and unique, but does not have to be secret;
-it is important to remember that an attacker must not be able to predict ahead of time what a given IV will be.
+remember that an attacker must not be able to predict ahead of time what a given IV will be.

 ### crypto.createDecipher(algorithm, password\[, options\])
 <!-- YAML